dandyvica/rbfd/readrbf/source/doc/help.md

 : Name of the output file format.
 Possible values are: html, tag, csv, txt, xlsx, sqlite3, ident.
-Defaulted to txt if not specified. ident means the output file format is the same than the input one
+Defaulted to txt if not specified. ident means the output file format is the same than the input one.

 -O
-: write to standard output only
+: Write to standard output only.

 -p
-: Print out progress
+: Print out progress.

 -r file
 : Full path and name of a file to filter records.